google/material-design-lite/docs/_pages/faq.md

 ![RichMediaGallery screenshot](../assets/rich-media-gallery.png)

 and is being used by many other teams on upcoming projects, including Google Shopping.

+<h2 id="mdl-showcase">Is there a showcase available of sites using MDL?</h2>

+It's early days, but our [wiki](https://github.com/google/material-design-lite/wiki/) includes a page listing [sites using MDL in production](https://github.com/google/material-design-lite/wiki/Sites-using-Material-Design-Lite).

+To request your site be added, please file a [new issue](https://github.com/Google/material-design-lite/issues/new?title=Site%20Showcase%20Request&body=Please%20include:%0A*%20Description%0A*%20Primary%20Link%0A*%20Screenshot) on our GitHub issue tracker.
+The issue should include a link, a description of the site and a suggested screenshot.

+We hope to add a properly polished showcase to the site in the near future.

 <h2 id="individual-components">Can I build or use individual MDL components (e.g a button)?</h2>